-Have you seen the 52-Week Money Challenge all over social media since New Year’s Day?
+This is the most popular article ever written on this website and it’s timely again this year.
+Have you seen the 52-Week Money Challenge all over social media?
 I have.
 I’m not a fan.
 You’re challenged to save $1,378 this year by:

 - Saving increasing amounts each week.
 Start with $1 during week one.
 Then, increase your savings by $1 each subsequent week.
 That means in week 37 you save $37 and on week 52 you sock away $52.